hit9/bt.cc/README.md

   And there's no `RUNNING` status for a condition node.

-  To implement a "static condition", just define a class derived from class `bt::Condition`, and implements the `Check` method:
+  To implement a "static condition", just define a class derived from class `bt::ConditionNode`, and implements the `Check` method:

   ```cpp
   class C : public bt::ConditionNode {